Coping after a stillbirth

 Try to give yourself time to grieve before considering trying again for another baby in the future, as this is important for your emotional and mental health, both now and in the future.
-Whilst you or your partner may feel a sense of urgency to try and conceive again as soon as possible, often rushing in to this can increase your anxiety down the track.
+While you or your partner may feel a sense of urgency to try to conceive again as soon as possible, often rushing in to this can increase your anxiety later on .

 After my child was stillborn, I was desperate to get pregnant as soon as we could.
 Becoming pregnant again was my sole focus.
 And when I did become pregnant again, initially I felt immense relief … but that was soon replaced with feelings of apprehension, as I got through the next eight months holding my breath hoping everything would be ok.

 Research indicates that rates of anxiety in women during a subsequent pregnancy are likely to be higher if she falls pregnant within twelve months of a stillbirth.
 Further, there is also more likelihood of experiencing postnatal depression and anxiety following the birth of their subsequent healthy baby.
 As a result, some health professionals recommend giving yourself time (around a year) to mourn your loss before beginning another pregnancy, as this may be advantageous to your emotional and mental wellbeing in the longer term.

 Seek professional and peer support

 There are a range of professionals and services with expertise in providing support after stillbirth.

 You can find a service in your area by searching under the category of perinatal loss on the e-COPE directory.